Edit Lookup Table Data with Lookup Table Spreadsheet

 This example shows how to replace the table and breakpoint using a MATLAB expression.

-In the viewer dialog box, in the tabular area at the bottom, select BP3 from the horizontal dimension dropdown list.
+In the spreadsheet, select BP3 from the horizontal dimension dropdown list.

 In the MATLAB expression field, enter

 Observe the changed view of the slice of data.